Practical tips for holding your baby and helping them attach for a comfortable feed.

 When your baby’s mouth is fully open and their tongue comes forward over their lower gum, move them quickly to the breast.

 Shape your breast if it helps.
 Some mothers find that shaping their breast allows baby to take in more breast.
-If you do this, be careful that letting go doesn’t move your breast or nipple in your baby’s mouth.
+Keep your fingers well back so as not to interfere with your baby's latch.
+Wait till your baby has started to suck well before carefully letting go.

 If attachment isn’t comfortable, try again.
 If your baby doesn’t get enough breast in their mouth, or it doesn’t feel right as they start to feed, try again.
 Break the suction and detach your baby by placing your little finger into the corner of their mouth, between their gums.